 - Wash your hands thoroughly as soon as you get home from school.
 Don't eat an after-school snack until your hands are clean.

 The more repetitive you are with these messages, the more likely they are to remember and practice them.
 You don't want to give your kids phobias about viruses and germs, but you can teach them about preventing icky illnesses without being a nag.
 Teach by example.
 Let them see you following these guidelines.

-When it comes to food, make your children’s lunch with healthy foods stored in a brown paper bag.
+When it comes to food, make your children’s lunch with healthy foods stored in a disposable paper bag.
 The food handlers at schools aren’t any more likely to follow through with hand-washing procedures than those who work in restaurants.
 Protecting your children’s health requires your active involvement.

 4. Protect Yourself at Work